bkarr/libshr/README.md

 - Can be configured to discard items that have exceeded time limit
 - Blocked calls can use real time signal for demand calls to implement pull processing model
 - Implemented [CoDel](http://queue.acm.org/detail.cfm?id=2839461) algorithm for smoothing traffic spikes
+- Test name to verify that it is a valid queue

 #### Working